-We may incur additional costs in connection with the defense or settlement of existing and any future stockholder litigation, including the stockholder lawsuit that has been brought against us.
+We may incur additional costs in connection with the defense or settlement of existing and any future stockholder litigation, including the stockholder litigation that has been brought against us and certain of our directors.
 See "Part I, Item 3.
-Legal Proceedings" below for additional information regarding the existing lawsuit.
-Subject to certain limitations, we are obligated to indemnify our directors in connection with the lawsuit and any related litigation or settlement amounts, which may be time-consuming, result in significant expense and divert the attention and resources of our management away from our operating business matters.
+Legal Proceedings" below.
+Subject to certain limitations, we are obligated to indemnify our directors in connection with the litigation and any related litigation or settlement amounts, which may be time-consuming, result in significant expense and divert the attention and resources of our management away from our operating business matters.
 An unfavorable financial outcome that exceeds coverage provided under our insurance policies, could have an adverse effect on our financial condition and results of operations and could harm our reputation.